Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     > [Info] When a workflow is manually created in the *Workflow* module, **ActindoWorkFlow** is displayed.
 A workflow can also be created automatically by a different module.
 In this case, the name of the corresponding module is displayed.

 - *Created by*
-    Name and user name of the user who initiated the process.
+    Name and username of the user who initiated the process.

 - *Modified by*
-    Name and user name of the user who modified the process.
+    Name and username of the user who modified the process.